JimmyKenMerchant/jimmy-codeviewer/README.txt

 a.
 Shortcodes: [codeview_byid] and [codeview_byname] to show text in "Posts".

 b.
-Edit Instructions: "(edit(exam-ple))" to make HTML markup or other escaped literal codes in "jArticles" pages.
+Edit Instructions: `(edit(exam-ple))` to make HTML markup or other escaped literal codes in "jArticles" pages.

 c.
 Style Sheet: CSS Style Sheet to make web layout easier with Code Viewer.